wisogetnid/roll20-dnd-5e-macros/README.md

 ## Character Macros
 ### Character Spells list
 A set of macros to display a magic wielding character's list of spells.
-The [/documentation/character](https://github.com/wisogetnid/roll20-dnd-5e-macros/tree/master/documentation/character) folder contains documentation for the macros to display spells, from level 1 to 9.
+The [/documentation/character](https://github.com/wisogetnid/roll20-dnd-5e-macros/tree/master/documentation/character) folder contains documentation for the macros to display a character's spell list.
+Depending on the maximum level of known spells, there are more or less macros to add.
+The documentation starts with `doc_character-spells_` followed by the maximum spell level.
+For a character knowing up to 2nd level spells, have a look at the [doc_character-spells_level-2.md](https://github.com/wisogetnid/roll20-dnd-5e-macros/tree/master/documentation/character/doc_character-spells_level-2.md)

 ### Character Traits & Features list
 A set of macros to display a character's list of traits and features.
+The [/documentation/character](https://github.com/wisogetnid/roll20-dnd-5e-macros/tree/master/documentation/character) folder contains documentation for the macros to display a character's traits and features.
+The documentation is called [doc_character-traits.md](https://github.com/wisogetnid/roll20-dnd-5e-macros/tree/master/documentation/character/doc_character-traits.md).